7rooper/UE4_TressFX/README.md

 Shading Models
 --------------------

 Currently, we recommend using UE4's built in hair shading model with TressFX.
 It has nearly full material editor integration and plays nicer with Unreal's systems.
-There is also an experimental TressFX shading model, ported from AMD's original sample that has _partial_ material editor integration, but many parameters can only be set from the TressFXComponent.
+There is also an experimental TressFX shading model, ported from AMD's original sample that has _partial_ material editor integration, but many parameters for this shading model can only be set from the TressFXComponent.

 Console Variables
 ----------------------
 All console variables related to TressFX follow the pattern tfx.*

-todo
+There are more than what is listed here but they are mainly for dev/debugging purposes.

+- tfx.MorphTargets
+    - Globally disable morph target calculation during the simulation for all hairs
+- tfx.EnableSimulation
+    - Globally Enable or disable TressFX Simulation.
+This simulation can also be diabled per component.
+- tfx.PreferCompute
+    - 1: (default) Use compute shaders for resolve passes, if supported.
+    - 0: Use full screen pixel shaders for resolve passes
+- tfx.RenderInPreview
+    - 1: (default) Render Hair in Editor Preview worlds Blueprint editor for example.
+    - 0: Dont do that.
+- tfx.MinAlphaForSceneDepth (float)
+    - The sets minimum alpha value for hair to be written to scene depth and considered for shadows.
+This only affects shortcut rendering.
+Note that shadows cast by hair onto the scene dont take hair opacity into account.
+The default is .05.
+- tfx.OITMode - controls the order independent transparency method when OIT is selected in the material
+    - 0: ShortCut (default)
+    - 1: KBuffer (Experimental/buggy, not recommended)
+- tfx.KBuffer.Size - Size of OIT K-Buffer if using the k-buffer path
+    - default is 8.
+Max is 16

 Known Issues/Future Work
 ----------------------